SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Results

-The results for the experiments are summarized in Table \ref{tab1}.
-We can observe that there is a significant drop in segmentation performance when using BCE loss from the validation set (Source Domain, SD) to the test set (Target Domain, TD), confirming the existence of severe domain shift.
-All tests with the SLICloss showed some degree of improvement in the TD and some degradation of performance in the SD set compared to the baseline.
+The results for the experiments are summarized in table \ref{tab1}.
+We can observe that there is a considerable drop in segmentation performance when using BCE loss from the validation set (Source Domain, SD) to the test set (Target Domain, TD) in all models, suggesting the existence of severe domain shift.
+This is particularly notable in Attention and Efficient UNet.
+UNet loses around 0.14 IoU when switching between lighting modalities, having performed the best out of all control models used.